Carrying a balance on your credit card can cost you, but when it’s impossible to avoid, some cards work better than others.

 Wells Fargo Active Cash Card

-- The Wells Fargo Active Cash Card offers a 0% introductory period of 15 months (then 14.99% to 24.99% variable) on both qualifying balance transfers and purchases.
+- The Wells Fargo Active Cash Card offers a 0% introductory period of 15 months from account opening (then 14.99% to 24.99% variable) on both qualifying balance transfers and purchases.

 Best cards for carrying a balance

 Chase Slate Edge – Best for a sign-up bonus